Home » Blog » 7 Things To Let Go Of To Be Happy

 Ultimately, that’s a question you have to answer for yourself.
 There are no right or wrong answers, but I encourage you to take a long look at the goals you’re striving for.
 Ask yourself, why am I doing this, and who am I doing this for?

-You might find that you can make your life so much easier and more enjoyable by simply deciding what things to let go of.
+You might find that you can make your life so much easier and more enjoyable by simply deciding when to let go of things.

 We all know that self-care is important (or at least, I hope that you do!)
 But how often do you act on this belief?